dotnet/docs-mobile/docs/android/binding-libs/binding-java-libs/index.md

 - An _Inner class_ in Java is a _Nested class_ with an instance constructor in C#.

-## Including a Native Library in a Binding
+## Including a native library in a binding

 It may be necessary to include a **.so** library in a .NET for Android binding project as a part of binding a Java library.
 When the wrapped Java code executes, .NET for Android will fail to make the JNI call and the error message _java.lang.UnsatisfiedLinkError: Native method not found:_ will appear in the logcat out for the application.